stoem/flex-challenge/README.md

 3. In the *src* directory, please create a Flex app that accomplishes the following:
 	- Provide a text input field to the user to enter equation text
 	- Provide 3 buttons with LaTeX symbols of your choice which, when clicked, add the clicked symbol into the text field (see http://www.codecogs.com/eqnedit.php for an example).
 If you have time feel free to add additional buttons
-	- Create an HTTPService which requests a new image from 'http://latex.codecogs.com/gif.latex?\LARGE%20\bg_white%20[equation]' upon every change of the text field.
+	- Requests/loads a new image from 'http://latex.codecogs.com/gif.latex?\LARGE%20\bg_white%20[equation]' upon every change of the text field.
 A valid example for the equation 1+1 would be 'http://latex.codecogs.com/gif.latex?\LARGE%20\bg_white%201+1'
 	- Display the returned image underneath the text field

 ## Once Complete